xandark/softporn-modern-port/README.md

 * Need to test the save game functionality.
 * Need to figure out why the close() function doesn't want to compile??
 It's commented out now.

+## Further Ports

+This shouldn't be too difficult to do--just a matter of some possible ifdef's and testing.
+Pull requests accepted.